jadecobra/python_tdd_exercises/source/functions/functions_w_input.rst

 test_keyword_arguments
 *********************************************************************************

-The last test shows that :ref:`positional arguments<test_positional_arguments>` must always be given in the right order which is a problem if I forget the order, especially if there are many inputs.
+:ref:`test_positional_arguments` shows that :ref:`positional arguments<test_positional_arguments>` must always be given in the right order which is a problem if I forget the order, especially if there are many inputs.

 Another way to :ref:`call a function<how to call a function with input>` is to use `Keyword Arguments`_ to make sure the :ref:`function<what is a function?>` always gets the values for the inputs it expects without worrying about the order.